amd-jnovotny/hipBLASLt/docs/install/building-installing-hipblaslt.rst

    "``./install.sh -h``", "Help information."
    "``./install.sh -dc``", "Build the library dependencies, client dependencies, library, and client in your local directory.
 The ``-d`` flag only needs to be used once.
 For subsequent invocations of ``install.sh``, it's not necessary to rebuild the dependencies."
    "``./install.sh -c``", "Build the library and client in your local directory.
-It is assumed the dependencies are already built."
+This assumes the dependencies are already built."
    "``./install.sh -idc``", "Build the library dependencies, client dependencies, library, and client, then build and install the hipBLASLt package.
 This prompts you for  ``sudo`` access.
 To install it for all users,  use the ``-i`` flag.
 To keep hipBLASLt in your local directory, don't use the flag."
    "``./install.sh -ic``", "Build and install the hipBLASLt package and build the client.
 This prompts you for ``sudo`` access and installs it for all users.
 To keep hipBLASLt in your local directory, don`t use the flag."